sizeofvoid/libopeninput/doc/user/tablet-support.rst

 .. figure:: tablet-intuos-modes.svg
     :align: center

-    Modes on an Intuos Pro-like tablet"
+    Modes on an Intuos Pro-like tablet

 In the image above, the Intuos Pro-like tablet provides 4 LEDs to indicate the currently active modes.
 The button inside the touch ring cycles through